Standard Life profit lifted by savers and markets

-LONDON Standard Life PLC (SL.L) posted a 6 percent rise in first half operating profits, boosted by stronger financial markets and rising demand for its savings and investment products.
+LONDON Aug 8 Standard Life PLC posted a 6 percent rise in first half operating profits, boosted by stronger financial markets and rising demand for its savings and investment products.

 Operating profit was 304 million pounds, the group said in an earnings statement on Thursday.